 According to EU regulation, the precautionary principle must be applied if genetically engineered organisms are to be released into the environment.
 Therefore, causes for concern, potential hazards and exposure potential associated with the release of such organisms all need to be identified.
-Special focus will be placed on potential tipping points within affected systems.
+Within the project, special focus is placed on potential tipping points within affected systems.
 Our aim is to assess and compare expected consequences of such releases into (agro-) ecosystems and to estimate associated socioeconomic effects.
-For this reason results of a GeneTip-case study on olive flies will be presented.
+For this reason results of a GeneTip-case study on olive flies were presented at our conference.

-In addition, we will further develop requirements in regard to societal and legal frameworks as well as appropriate measures for precaution-oriented technology design.
-This includes the possible need for action by regulatory authorities and policy makers.
+In addition, we presented some requirements in regard to societal and legal frameworks as well as for precaution-oriented technology design, including the possible need for action by regulatory authorities and policy makers.

-At the conference we will discuss the following questions:
+At the conference we discussed the following questions: